hamzahsby/hamzah.github.io/index.md

 Assalamu'alaikum.
-Welcome to my pages that under construction. ;-)
+Welcome to my coding journey's records that under construction.
+Thank you. ;-)